Fernando-Lozano/ladderLogic/README.md

 - font awesome (remove once no longer using) or localize icons

 ## Tasks:
-- listen for click, on clickadd images:
-    - seperate folder
-    - remove on click if eraser is selected(?)
+- group pencil and eraser
-- add text:
+- clear text input and add focus
-    - seperate folder
-    - removable with double click
+- size grid, components, linewidth, and text until satisfied

 ## Todo on main:
-- components
-- text
 - save and load states
 - style component highlighter properly
+- add print js, validators, and confirms for main functions
+- testing
+- landing page with video
+- deploy on github pages

 ## Learn:
-- add and remove images to grid and make sure this layer sits above grid lines and delete option
-- add and make text moveable and delete option
-- double clicks to delete(?)
+- complete

 ## Ideas:
 - keep all namespaces unique across all js files